 Being an African-American with a deep interest in history, especially Black history, I have always looked forward to February, when Black History Month is commemorated in the United States.
-The holiday started as Negro History Week in 1926, the creation of seminal scholar Dr. Carter G. Woodson.
-Dr. Woodson set the commemorative week in February to honor the birthdays of both Frederick Douglass and Abraham Lincoln.
+The holiday started as Negro History Week in 1926, the creation of seminal scholar Dr. Carter G. Woodson, who set the commemorative week in February to honor the birthdays of both Frederick Douglass and Abraham Lincoln.

 As a Generation Xer, born in the 1970s, Black History Month was always a part of my remembered education and provided a welcome respite from my history textbooks, as well as newspapers, movies, and television series where Black people, if not absent entirely, were often shunted to the margins.
 Black History Month, even if occupying the shortest month on the calendar, was a rejoinder to this pernicious narrative.
 It encouraged all Americans to reflect on the unique story and important contributions of Black Americans.

 One perennial theme in many Black History Month commemorations is the acknowledgement and celebration of historical firsts, key markers of social progress for a people who were, and in many unfortunate ways continue to be, shut out of the mainstream of American life.
 Though human racism is largely a thing of the past in Star Trek’s future, honoring and respecting human history was not.
-Let’s take a look at some of the people students across the Alpha Quadrant might take a closer look at during a Federation-wide Black History Month.
+Let’s take a look at some of the people that students across the Alpha Quadrant might pay tribute to during a Federation-wide Black History Month.

 Commander John Mark Kelly

-Though Trek’s canon history doesn’t establish 21st Century astronaut John Mark Kelly (Phil Morris) as the first human to visit Mars, Kelly did command one of the first manned missions to Mars.
+Though Star Trek's canon history doesn’t establish 21st Century astronaut John Mark Kelly (played by Phil Morris) as the first human to visit Mars, Kelly did command one of the first manned missions to Mars.
 Both Commander Chakotay and Lt.
-Tom Paris still remember and revere him centuries after his Ares IV module was lost, as we witness in the poignant Star Trek: Voyager episode “One Small Step”.
+Tom Paris still remember and revere him centuries after his Ares IV module was lost, as we witness in the poignant Star Trek: Voyager episode “One Small Step.”
 Interspersing Kelly’s last fateful days with Voyager’s mission to retrieve the Ares IV module reinforced the importance of preserving history and honoring those who came before, and whose sacrifices forwarded human progress.

 Doctors Emory Erickson & Richard Daystrom

-Though their respective tragic stories take place over a century apart, there are notable parallels between the lives of Doctors Emory Erickson (Bill Cobbs, Star Trek: Enterprise: “Daedalus”) and Richard Daystrom (William Marshall, Star Trek: The Original Series: “The Ultimate Computer”).
+Though their respective tragic stories take place over a century apart, there are notable parallels between the lives of Dr. Emory Erickson (Bill Cobbs, Star Trek: Enterprise's “Daedalus”) and Dr. Richard Daystrom (William Marshall, Star Trek: The Original Series' “The Ultimate Computer”).